lmweber/CrispantCal/README.md

 Web tool to calculate optimal injection mix volumes for CRISPR/Cas9 experiments.

-This tool was developed using the Shiny web application framework for R, and has been hosted online using the ShinyApps.io service.
+Developed using the Shiny web application framework for R, and hosted online using the ShinyApps.io service.

-For more details on how to use it, and details on the calculations, see the Information section on the main page of the Shiny app.
+For more details on how to use the tool, and details on the calculations, see the Information section on the main page of the Shiny app.

 ### How to access